-The McCord Museum is a museum for all Montrealers, a social history museum that celebrates life in Montreal past and present: its history, its people, its communities.
+The McCord Museum is a museum for all Montrealers, a social history museum that celebrates life in Montreal past and present: its history, its vision, its people, its communities.

 Montreal is proud of its reputation as a welcoming, inclusive city open to the world.
 A cultural institution with strong ties to its community, the McCord Museum has a responsibility to promote and develop this openness.
 We consider this to be an essential element to building a forward-looking metropolis.

 Inspired by this vision, we strive to create greater openness among our visitors.
 We hope that they flourish as individuals in both the richness and complexity of urban life in the 21st century.

 A participatory museum

 Today, our Museum stands as a participatory and community-oriented institution.
 As such, dialogue and social interaction are central to our activities and visits.

 Through discussion, our visitors gain a better understanding of the objects and themes on display by viewing them from multiple perspectives.
 The Museum’s facilitators enrich this experience by promoting reflection and discovery.
 In turn, they foster greater openness among our visitors.

 We use objects, stories and the sharing of experiences to help Montrealers from all origins better understand their city and the world around them.